April

 around the country and has rallied many people to the cause, helping to

-secure appellate representation for the defendants and encouraging
+appellate representation for the defendants and encouraging

 journalists to continue reporting on the story.